-- If someone deliberately hits you, hurts you, in jures you or humiliates you in different ways. - If someone says or does something that makes you feel bad about yourself or hurts your feelings, which makes you feel scared, sad, upset or frightened. - If someone shouts, threatens, hits or hurts someone you love whilst you are around which makes you scared, unhappy or worried
+• If someone deliberately hits you, hurts you, in jures you or humiliates you in different ways.

+• If someone shouts, threatens, hits or hurts someone you love whilst you are around which makes you scared, unhappy or worried makes you look at things which make you feel ashamed, embarrassed, uncomfortable or guilty.

-- If someone doesn't take proper care of you so you feel abandoned, lonely or neglected.
-You might not be able to eat or wash regularly, or you might not be able to come to school every day or on time. - If someone touches you in a way that you don't like (like touching your private parts) or makes you look at things which make you feel ashamed, embarrassed, uncomfortable or quilty.
+• If someone doesn't take proper care of you so you feel abandoned, lonely or neglected.
+You might not be able to eat or wash regularly, or you might not be able to come to school every day or on time.

+• If someone touches you in a way that you don't like (like touching your private parts) or